Wyatt Johnston: Dallas Stars

 Johnston was drafted 23rd overall in the first round by the Dallas Stars during the 2021 NHL Entry Draft.
 He signed a three-year, entry-level contract with the Stars on September 28, 2021.
 He put up 2 goals and 1 assist in the Dallas Stars Prospects Tournament.

 Johnston made his NHL debut in the Stars' first game of the season on October 13, 2022, against the Nashville Predators.
-He became the first teenager to play for the Stars since Miro Heiskanen in 2018 and first North-American teenager to do so since 1994 (Jamie Langenbrunner and Todd Harvey).
+He became the first teenager to play for the Stars since Miro Heiskanen in 2018 and the first North American teenager to do so since 1994 (Jamie Langenbrunner and Todd Harvey).
 Johnston scored his first NHL goal in his first NHL game against Juuse Saros.
+On March 4, 2023, Johnston broke the record for most goals by a teenager in Stars' history when he scored his 15th goal of the season (and his career) against the Colorado Avalanche.
+Johnston finished the season with 24 goals and 17 assists for 41 points in 82 games.

+On March 5, 2024, Johnston scored his first career hat-trick in a 7–6 win against the San Jose Sharks.

+On January 28, 2025, Johnston became the youngest player in franchise history to score a natural hat-trick in a game against Vegas.